hackman/HighAvailabilityWorkshop/README.md

 * 3.5.
 [Add a private floating IP that will go with the Master MySQL resouce](corosync+pacemaker/Tutorial.md#adding-a-floating-ip)
 4. Make sure cron tasks for the wpsite run only on a single machine in the cluster

+---
-After all of the above works, test the setup and also migrate the IPs and master-slave resouces, to test the failover.
+After all of the above is configured, test the setup and also migrate the IPs and master-slave resouces, to test the failover.
+---

 Next if all of the above works, we should setup HAproxy, Sentinel and ProxySQL.